infosecn1nja/Red-Teaming-Toolkit/README.md

 ## Misc
 ### Embedded & Peripheral Devices Hacking
 * **magspoof** a portable device that can spoof/emulate any magnetic stripe, credit card or hotel card "wirelessly", even on standard magstripe (non-NFC/RFID) readers. https://github.com/samyk/magspoof
+* **WarBerryPi** was built to be used as a hardware implant during red teaming scenarios where we want to obtain as much information as possible in a short period of time with being as stealth as possible. https://github.com/secgroundzero/warberry

 ### Scripts
 * **Aggressor Scripts** is a scripting language for red team operations and adversary simulations inspired by scriptable IRC clients and bots.